DJ Xclusive: Career

 DJ Xclusive started his professional disc jockey career in 2003 by performing at various night clubs, including Aura Mayfair, Penthouse, Funky Buddha and Jalouse.
 During the course of his career, DJ Xclusive has performed with acts like Ne-Yo, Rihanna, Mario Winans, Brick and Lace, Nas and Fat Joe.

 At the 2010 edition of the Nigeria Entertainment Awards, held in the United States, DJ Xclusive won World Best DJ.
 He was nominated for Best DJ at the 2011 edition of the BEFFTA Awards.
 He was also featured at the 2013 Big Brother House Party.

 In 2011, DJ Xclusive became the resident DJ for CoolFM 96.9 and also joined Empire Mates Entertainment as Wizkid's official DJ.
 DJ Xclusive released a single "I'm Xclusive" alongside UK-Nigerian artist Mo Eazy.

 In 2015, DJ Xclusive featured on Evelle's debut single "Waiting" alongside renowned producer Masterkraft.
 The song served as Evelle's first official release after winning Nigerian Idol 2014.

+In 2025, DJ Xclusive remained one of Nigeria’s most sought-after DJs, known for his energetic performances at upscale Lagos events and steady presence in the city’s nightlife mix culture.